dougeby/IntuneDocs/InTuneDocs/DeployUse/plan-your-user-and-device-groups.md

 ---

 # Plan your user and device groups
-Groups in Intune give you great flexibility when you manage your devices and users.
+Groups in Intune give you great flexibility when you're managing your devices and users.
 You can set up groups to suit your organizational needs according to:

 - geographic location
 - department